 When students fail to maintain the required cumulative grade point average of 2.00, including developmental courses, each semester, their academic status at Lincoln College will change from Good Standing to Academic Probation.
 Students will be notified of their Academic Probation by the Office for Academic Affairs.
-Students on Academic Probation will be limited to an enrollment of no more than fourteen (14) academic semester hours, including activity hours, during the semesters in which they are on probation.
+Students on Academic Probation will be limited to an enrollment of no more than fifteen (15) academic semester hours, including activity hours, during the semesters in which they are on probation.
+If the student is enrolled in a four (4) credit hour developmental math, they may enroll in no more than sixteen (16) academic semester hours, including activity hours, during the semester in which they are on probation.